 • acute respiratory diseases of various nature.

-Dr. Komarovsky about cough in children - video
+Doctor Komarovsky about cough in children - video

-Instructions for use syrup
+Instructions for use of syrup

 Pertussin has no age restrictions, but it is rarely prescribed to patients under 3 years of age due to the presence of alcohol in the composition.
-In the treatment of infants, the remedy is used in exceptional cases and only for serious medical reasons.
+In the treatment of infants, the drug is used in exceptional cases and only for serious medical reasons.

 Contraindications and possible side effects